-However, the various programs can be complex to navigate.
-In this article, we guide caregivers through the existing and latest financial support schemes that are available for care recipients and caregivers.
+These various programs can be complex to navigate.
+In this article, we guide caregivers through the existing and latest financial assistance schemes that are available in Singapore for care recipients and caregivers.
 We will also explain the terminology, eligible conditions and support amounts to help you conduct assessment for yourself and the loved ones you are caring for before submitting your application.

 First, it is important to understand the definitions of caregiver and care recipient in the context of government’s financial support and subsidy.
 Although eligibility may differ from scheme to scheme, generally, a care recipient is defined as someone who requires assistance with a number of activities among the 6 activities of daily living (ADL), while caregiver is someone who lives with the care recipient in the same household and provides such assistance.
 The 6 ADL’s include

 A disability assessment or functional assessment form needs to be completed by either the care recipient or caregiver who applies for financial support and verified by a MOH accredited severe disability assessor.
-This can be done by visiting the assessor's clinic.
+This can be done by visiting the assessor’s clinic.
 If the care recipient has mobility difficulty, you can request an assessor to conduct the assessment at your home.
 Disability assessment fee is often $100 for in-clinic assessment and $250 for home-visit, which can be reimbursed if your loved one is assessed to have severe disability.
 Ninkatec provides home assessment service for your convenience.
 You can also look for the nearest assessor from here or request a home assessment with Ninkatec here.